A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in

-In practical applications, {especially in subsurface flow,} both the discretisation parameter $M$ and the length of the input random vector $R$ usually need to be very large in order for $\EE_{\pi^{M,R}}\left[ Q_{M,R}\right]$ to be a good approximation to {$\EE_{\pi^\infty}\left[ Q\right]$.
-Moreover, from} the analysis above, we see that we need to use a large number of samples $N$ in order to get an accurate MCMC estimator with a small MSE.
-Since each sample requires the evaluation of the likelihood $\mathcal L(F_\mathrm{obs} | \theta^n)$, and this is very expensive when {$M$ and $R$ are} very large, the standard MCMC estimator \eqref{eq:mcmcest} is often extraordinarily expensive in practical {situations}.
-Additionally, the acceptance rate of the algorithm can be very low when $R$ is very large.
-This means that the covariance between the different samples will decay more slowly, which again makes the hidden constant in Assumption A1 larger, and the number of samples we have to take in order to get a certain accuracy increases even further.
+In many practical applications, especially in subsurface flow, both the discretisation parameter $M$ and the length of the input $R$ need to be very large in order for $\EE_{\nu^{M,R}}\left[ Q_{M,R}\right]$ to be a good approximation to $\EE_{\rho}\left[ Q\right]$.
+Moreover, as outlined, we need to use a large number of samples $N$ in order to get an accurate MCMC estimator with a small MSE.
+Since each sample requires the evaluation of the likelihood $\mathcal L_M(F_\mathrm{obs} | \theta^n)$, and this is very expensive when $M$ and $R$ are large, the standard MCMC estimator \eqref{eq:mcmcest} is often too expensive in practical situations.
+Additionally, the acceptance rate of the algorithm can be very low when $R$ is large.
+This means that the covariance between the different samples will decay more slowly, which again makes the hidden constant in Assumption A1 larger, and the number of samples we have to take increases even further.

 To overcome the prohibitively large computational cost of the standard MCMC estimator \eqref{eq:mcmcest}, we will now introduce a new multilevel version of the estimator.